Early Multimodal Detection of Cancers Originating from Synthetic Hormonal Therapy in a p53 Knockout Murine Model

 The fight against cancer comprises different strategies that aim at i) early detection of the disease, ii) effective treatment of patients to inhibit or eradicate tumour growth and increase life expectancy or at least quality of life, or at iii) disease prevention through the promotion of healthier living conditions (e.g. through diet) and encouraging regular, early screening for tumorigenic biomarkers in order to detect potential cancer risk.
 Breast cancer is the most prevalent type of cancer among all women in South Africa and estrogen exposure has been identified as one of the risk factors for developing breast cancers.

-Our study makes a significant contribution in the fight against cancer by providing an alternative screening method to detect estrogen-dependant cancer risk.
+Our study makes a significant contribution to the fight against cancer by providing an alternative screening method to detect estrogen-dependent cancer risk.
 The results from such a screening test may be used to design appropriate strategies to reduce this risk but may also motivate further tests and screenings in order to detect and diagnose cancer at a very early stage, which in turn may reduce treatment time and intensity and improve disease prognosis.

 Furthermore, although sample analysis is still ongoing our results may also identify differences in the capacity to metabolise and detoxify hormone metabolites between black and white women in South Africa, which may in turn aid in developing tailored treatment/prevention strategies for women from different ethnic groups.
 This screening method also requires a less invasive sampling technique (urine instead of blood or a mammogram), which makes it more accessible for all women in South Africa.